UWPCE-Py210-Templates/py210-template-oo-intro/README.md

 # py210-template-oo-intro

 ## [Assignment Details](https://uwpce-pythoncert.github.io/ProgrammingInPython/exercises/oo_intro/oo_intro.html)

-Write your code in`intro_oo.py` file.
+Write your code in`report.py` file and a complete suite of tests in the test_report.py file.

-This assignment includes automated checks:
-* python code style (review here: [Python Style and Linting](https://uwpce-pythoncert.github.io/PythonCertDevel/modules/Pep8.html))
-* automated tests
+As usual, create a new branch for your work ("develop"), and then submit a Pull Request when you are ready for your code to be reviewed.